Adjustment Disorder (Stress Response Syndrome)

 Coping Strategies

-Lean on Your Support System: Having a trusted friend or family member to talk to can provide emotional relief.
-A strong support system is crucial during tough times.
+Having a trusted friend or family member to talk to can provide emotional relief.
+This is very important during tough times.

-Prevention Tips
+Prevention

 Adjustment Disorder and Other Conditions

-In this part, we will discuss distinguishing between AD and similar conditions.
+This part talks about the differences between AD and similar conditions.
 The conditions are Major Depression, PTSD, and Anxiety.

 Adjustment Disorder vs. Major Depression